 d) If a variance is denied another application for a variance for the same lot or building site may not be made for a period of one (1) year.

-e) A variance shall not be granted unless Associaiton shall find that all of the following conditions exist:
+e) A variance shall not be granted unless Association shall find that all of the following conditions exist:

 i. the variance will not authorize the operation of a use other than private, single-family residential use;

-ii.
-Owing to the exceptional and extraordinary circumstances, literal enforcement of the Sections above enumerated will result in unnecessary hardship;
+ii. owing to the exceptional and extraordinary circumstances, literal enforcement of the Sections above enumerated will result in unnecessary hardship;

 iii. the variance will not substantially or permanently injure the use of other property in the Subdivision;